ds4se/chapters/menzies/dagstuhlManifesto.md

 (sometimes, even via free downloads).
 Further, given the "big data" revolution, it is now possible and to acquire the hardware necessary, even for the longest runs of these tools.
-So now the issue becomes now "how to _get_ these tools" but how to "use'' these tools".
+So now the issue becomes not "how to _get_ these tools" but, instead, how to "use'' these tools".

 If general analytics is an active field, software analytics is doublely so.
 Consider what we know about software projects: